 Responsibility: Personal data belongs to you and we have sincere a commitment to be accountable for processing and protecting this data in a way which those concerned would feel is reasonable and fair.
 This extends to ensuring that we enable you to have power and control over your own personal data.

-Security: We recognize the trust placed in us by you in entrusting us with your data and strive to take all measures needed to protect this data.
+Security: We recognise the trust placed in us by you in entrusting us with your data and strive to take all measures needed to protect this data.

 3. Your data